 I am a professor of information security and computer networks at Hochschule Worms, where I am also the scientific director of the Center for Technology and Transfer.
 In addition, I am a lecturer at the University of Hagen.
 Before my professorship, I was a PostDoc at Fraunhofer FKIE in Bonn, where I led a research team on smart building security.
 I received my Ph.D.
 (Dr. rer. nat.) and my Habilitation (Dr. habil.) from the Faculty of Mathematics and Computer Science at the University of Hagen in 2013 and 2020, respectively.

 A list of my 170+ mostly academic publications can be found here.
 However, I also wrote non-academic books about the Linux operating system and contributed open source code/patches to the free software community.
 There is also a list of selected talks that I gave.

 - Application of machine learning/AI for anomaly detection in networks and networked CPS

 - Network information hiding (network covert channels and network steganography)

 - Security of communication protocols

 - Terminology/taxonomy in information security

 I am a member of several steering committees, initiatives, program and organizing committees (cf. details.
-I am (or was) lecturing and supervising at Augsburg University of Applied Sciences, Bonn University and Hagen University.
+I am (or was) lecturing and supervising at Bonn University, FernUniversität in Hagen and Hochschule Augsburg.
 A list of my projects, both funded and spare-time software projects, is also available.

 In addition to information security, I am interested in university history, campus novels, and retro computing – in particular: operating system history and historic network protocols.
 I own a small collection of rather historic books on these retro computing topics.
-Since about ten years, I am also a mid-distance runner (5km to half-marathon).
+Sparetime: different kinds of sports.